Risk of Arrhythmia and Sudden Death in Patients With Asymptomatic Preexcitation: A Meta-Analysis

 It is striking that the risk of SCD was >5 times higher in studies performed in Italy.
 Although a more malignant variety of WPW syndrome in Italians cannot be ruled out, it seems more likely that at least some of the patients with SCD were not truly asymptomatic at the time of initial evaluation.
 This emphasizes the importance of a careful and detailed history before concluding that an individual is asymptomatic.
 The risk of SCD as the first manifestation of WPW syndrome is too low to justify routine electrophysiological testing or catheter ablation.
 Because the risk of death or serious complications from catheter ablation of accessory pathways also is very low, catheter ablation in selected patients remains appropriate for issues related to occupation or anxiety.

-Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD & Pediatrics and Arrhythmias, CHD & Pediatrics and Quality Improvement
+Clinical Topics: Arrhythmias and Clinical EP, Congenital Heart Disease and Pediatric Cardiology, EP Basic Science, SCD/Ventricular Arrhythmias, Atrial Fibrillation/Supraventricular Arrhythmias, Congenital Heart Disease, CHD and Pediatrics and Arrhythmias, CHD and Pediatrics and Quality Improvement

 Keywords: Risk, Follow-Up Studies, European Continental Ancestry Group, Electrophysiological Phenomena, Electrocardiography, Tachycardia, Italy, Child, Incidence, Pre-Excitation Syndromes, Wolff-Parkinson-White Syndrome, Death, Accessory Atrioventricular Bundle, Catheter Ablation